DEA Compliance Consultants & Specialists

 - general anti-fraud laws (such as the False Claims Act); and

-- general criminal statutes (such as those that prohibit mail fraud, wire fraud, and the illegal sale or distribution of controlled substances).
+- general criminal statutes (such as those that prohibit mail fraud, wire fraud, and the illegal sale or distribution of controlled substances due to the Controlled Substances Act).

 In most cases, a DEA investigation has the potential to be either civil or criminal in nature.
 If federal prosecutors are not yet pursuing criminal charges, our first priority will be to keep your case civil in nature.
 However, if criminal charges (and the potential for federal imprisonment) are unavoidable, we will work quickly and strategically to mitigate the consequences of your DEA investigation – and, if possible, obtain a favorable resolution prior to trial.

 If your business or practice is facing any type of disciplinary action by the DEA, your defense needs to be your top priority.
 The consequences of a DEA inquiry into your business or practice can be severe; and, even if you do not face penalties from the DEA you could still be facing the potential for adverse licensing action, federal healthcare benefit program exclusion, and other collateral consequences that could be devastating to your business or practice.
 As DEA compliance specialists, we are aware of these concerns, and we understand their implications for licensed medical providers and DEA registrants.
-However, these are the very issues that can be easily overlooked by attorneys who focus their practices in other areas – and lack specific experience in healthcare fraud defense.
+However, these are the very issues that can be easily overlooked by attorneys who focus their practices in other areas – and lack specific experience in healthcare fraud defense and DEA regulations and regulatory compliance.

 Our attorneys routinely assist clients with the DEA registration and renewal process, and we have intimate knowledge of the requirements for submitting a successful DEA Form 224 (for initial registration) or DEA Form 224a (for renewal registration).
 While the registration process is supposed to take no more than four to six weeks, it is not unusual for providers to go months without hearing from the DEA – only to then find out that their registration applications have been denied.